caadams4/caadams4.github.io/README.md

-# caadams4.github.io
+# My Web Developer Portfolio
-myGitPage created for a digital portfolio to document my web developer journey.
+myGitPage created for a digital portfolio to document my web developer journey found at -> https://caadams4.github.io/

 # Change Log
-- Basics of HTML/CSS/JS -
+-HTML: Added multiple types of text, links, and a title
-  -HTML- Added multiple types of text, links, and a title -CSS- Added a background (shoutout to XP), changed some colors, and designed a calculator.
+-Git: Added a background (shoutout to XP), changed some colors, and designed a calculator.
-  -JS- Created a like button that increments up by one each time clicked.
+ -JS: Created a like button that increments up by one each time clicked.

-- Git - Current Git Repo synchronised with VS Code -> Github Desktop -> GitHub.com.
+-Git: Current Git Repo synchronised with VS Code -> Github Desktop -> GitHub.com.

 # TODO
 - Keep refining the HTML/CSS with Bootstrap.
 I would like the portfolio to be presentable and enjoyable to anyone who visits.